 The eggs of Sitophilus oryzae were oval, smooth, and translucent white in appearance, gradually becoming opaque prior to hatching.
 Eggs were laid singly within rice grains.
 The female created a small cavity using its rostrum for oviposition and subsequently sealed it with a gelatinous secretion, thereby concealing the egg within the grain.

 The incubation period of this insect ranged from 5-8 days, with a mean duration of 6.2 ± 1.30 days under laboratory conditions, indicating only slight variation among observations (Table 3).
-Comparable findings were reported by (Kaundal et al., 2023), who observed an incubation period of 5-7 days with a mean of 5.76 ± 0.09 days.
-Slightly longer incubation periods were documented by (Devi et al., 2017) on wheat (6.9 days) and by (Prasad et al., 2025) on maize (6.52 days), which may be associated with differences in host substrate and prevailing experimental conditions.
+Comparable findings were reported by Kaundal et al. (2023), who observed an incubation period of 5-7 days with a mean of 5.76 ± 0.09 days.
+Slightly longer incubation periods were documented by Devi et al. (2017) on wheat (6.9 days) and by (Prasad et al., 2025) on maize (6.52 days), which may be associated with differences in host substrate and prevailing experimental conditions.

 Fecundity ranged from 186-218 eggs per female, with a mean of 200.6 ± 12.73 eggs per female.
 The oviposition rate remained relatively stable at 3.67 to 4.13 eggs day⁻¹, with a mean of 3.87 ± 0.19 eggs day⁻¹.
 Egg hatchability varied from 79.57 to 84.06%, with a mean hatchability of 82.08 ± 1.67%, indicating favourable reproductive performance of S. oryzae.
 The oviposition pattern is illustrated in Figure 1.
 Egg laying was initially low during the early reproductive phase, increased progressively with advancing adult age and attained a peak between the 14th and 18th day, during which the highest oviposition rate (5.4-5.6 eggs day⁻¹) was recorded.
 Subsequently, egg production remained comparatively stable for a brief period before gradually declining towards the later stages of the female lifespan and eventually reaching negligible levels.
 The reproductive parameters recorded in the present investigation were broadly consistent with earlier reports.
 Kaundal et al. (2023) documented a fecundity of 231.00 ± 3.09 eggs per female, again similar result reported by (Sachin et al., 2023), comparable reproductive performance under controlled laboratory conditions.